 Measuring business process effectiveness and how well resourced activities are contributing to the success of the business is a basic expectation of management.
-But when we look objectively at the state of the art of corporate security's measurements and metrics, the picture that emerges from what we know of current practices is clear: while there are pockets of solid examples, there is no established framework, consensus standards or best practices for corporate or enterprise-wide performance measurements.
-There are visible incentives all across the risk and management landscape but these have not coalesced to prompt cross- or even inter-disciplinary consideration.
+But when we look objectively at the state of the art of corporate security's measurements and metrics, the picture that emerges is clear: While there are pockets of solid examples, there is no established framework and there are no consensus standards or best practices for corporate or enterprise-wide performance measurements.
+There are visible incentives all across the risk and management landscape, but these have not coalesced to prompt cross- or even inter-disciplinary consideration.
 This gap in our performance management knowledge base deserves action from industry leaders.